-In order to be in compliance with COVID related AHS regulations, the Centre has made the following modifications to its SS program:
+In order to be in compliance with COVID-related AHS regulations, the Centre has made the following modification to its SS program:

-- Families are now able to choose between virtual or in-person visits (or combination)
+- Families are able to choose between virtual or in-person visits (or a combination)

-- All staff are trained in appropriate use of PPE, physical distancing, and other COVID-related safety measures
+- All staff are trained in the appropriate use of personal protective equipment (PPE), physical distancing, and other COVID-related safety measures

 - Mandatory daily COVID screening for all families receiving any in-person services (center or home-based)